pisani/opentelemetry-trace-soap/readme.md

 http://localhost:16686
 ```

-6. From the home page and the Service drop-down box select the telemetry service:  IRISSERVER:IRIS, and click on the button Find TRACES
+6. From the home page and the Service drop-down box select the telemetry service:  IRISSERVER:IRIS, (You may need to refresh your page for the option to appear).
+7. Click on the button Find TRACES

 <img src=images/JaegerUI.png alt="Jaeger UI Showing Traces">